earth-mover/icechunk/spec/icechunk-spec.md

 The most important part to understand from the data structure is the fact that manifests can hold three types of references:

 * Native (`Ref`), pointing to the id of a chunk within the Icechunk repository.
-* Inline (`Inline`), an optimization for very small chunks, that can be embedded directly in the manifest.
-Mostly used for dimension arrays.
+* Inline (`Inline`), an optimization for very small chunks that can be embedded directly in the manifest.
+Mostly used for coordinate arrays.
 * Virtual (`Virtual`), they point to a region of a file outside of the Icechunk repository, for example, a chunk that is hosted inside a NetCDF file in object store